kasper-piskorski/docs/pages/documentation/0-get-started/quickstart-tutorial.md

 ## Using the Grakn Visualiser

 You can open the [Grakn visualiser](../grakn-dashboard/visualiser.html) by navigating to [localhost:4567](http://localhost:4567) in your web browser.
 The visualiser allows you to make queries or simply browse the knowledge ontology within the graph.
-The screenshot below shows a basic query (`match $x isa person;`) typed into the form at the top of the main pane, and visualised by pressing "Submit":
+The screenshot below shows a basic query (`match $x isa person; offset 0; limit 100;`) typed into the form at the top of the main pane, and visualised by pressing ">":

 ![Person query](/images/match-$x-isa-person.png)

-The help tab on the main pane shows a set of key combinations that you can use to further drill into the data.
 You can zoom the display in and out, and move the nodes around for better visibility.
 Please see our [Grakn visualiser](../grakn-dashboard/visualiser.html) documentation for further details.

 ## Using Inference